zshoals/ECX-Haxe-Notes/README.md

 ## My program's performance has suddenly tanked and I have no idea why, please help me!!!!
 Assuming you didn't just implement something poorly, the reason you screwed is up is that you probably put something in a Service's new() constructor.
 DO NOT DO THIS, EVER.
 Even one variable assignment here annihilates performance on native targets.
 Use initialize() or some other method of starting your services.

+## Any other performance tips?
+Minimize the amount of entity retrievals you use as much as possible.
+If you look up a component with component.get(entity), store it immediately as a variable.
+Do not repeatedly look up the same component out of laziness or something, as this is quite an expensive operation.

 ## Why is my World capped at 65536 Entities?
 That's the default capacity.
 Supply a higher capacity when you initialize your world, like so:
 ```Haxe